VRLabs/Floating-Weapon/README.md

 ## How it works

-* Three physbones are used to make an object move smoothly witht the user.
+* Three PhysBones are used to make an object move smoothly with the user.
-* A sub animator then moves one physbone up and down to give it a floating effect.
+* A sub animator then moves one PhysBone up and down to give it a floating effect.

 ## Install guide